License GuideSOC 13-1032

 Read more

-You'll face a two-part exam structure.
-The national section covers core insurance adjustment principles and applies everywhere.
-Your state section tests local laws and regulations specific to where you're applying.
+You'll take a two-part exam.
+The national section covers core adjustment principles and applies everywhere.
+The state section tests your knowledge of local insurance laws and regulations.
 Most states contract with testing companies like PSI, Pearson VUE, or Prometric to administer both portions.
-You can usually schedule your exam through their online portals.
-Pass rates vary by state, but expect to need 70-75% correct to pass each section.
-Check your state's insurance department for exact requirements and study materials.
+You schedule your exam through their platforms.
+Pass rates vary by state, but you typically need to score 70% or higher to pass each section.
+Some states require you to pass both parts; others let you take them separately.

 Renewal